The alternative to the generator: mobile power stations

 • No performance loss: the nominal capacity is guaranteed at 100%.

-The reuse of these modules avoids the production of new cells, allowing:
+The reuse of these modules avoids the production of new cells, allowing for:

 • Up to 40% less CO₂ emissions over their lifecycle;